 Now, they may have a different name and tag lines to eschew public perception, but flip the pages and their very DNA is plastered with what protectionism tastes, smells and looks like.

 Some Papua New Guineans have covered themselves with the dry excuse of us not having the required skill-sets, capital exposure, credit-worthiness, attitude to work and an endless inferiority-infused-others-list.
 Such fallacious notions lends themselves to the scale of capital flight the country has been awashed in, in our almost 41 years of statehood.
 Whose lecture notes indicates that a gas-station (fuel depot) is a complex undertaking?
-How does one cultivate experience and know-how when the citizens are continually tagged as incapable?Are none of our children, sons and daughters yet to sit in the same lecture rooms that some of the “so-called foreign direct investors’ children” have sat and learned the fundamentals of business?
+How does one cultivate experience and know-how when the citizens are continually perceived and tagged as incapable?Are none of our children, sons and daughters yet to sit in the same lecture rooms that some of the “so-called foreign direct investors’ children” have sat and learned the fundamentals of business?

 This SME Policy document has had wide consultations across the length and of breadth of PNG.
 It is crafted to capture the aspirations and frustrations experienced by many a budding “SMEPNGPreneurs” in the country.